 The approval process is designed to maintain the integrity of Brandeis' international activities.
 Before initiating any study abroad or international activity for students, Brandeis faculty and administrators must obtain approval.
 Examples of such activities include:

-- Brandeis-Led Programs abroad during either the summer or academic year
+- Brandeis-Run Programs abroad during either the summer or academic year

 - Justice Brandeis Semester (JBS) programs that include one or more of its three courses having an overseas component of any length of time

 - Any other courses with an international aspect designed by a Brandeis faculty member, administrator, department, or school